 - Mr N Donlon

 Pupils follow a specific scheme of work based on key topics and is based around preparing for the GCSE course.
-Most of the topics on the scheme are based on GCSE and pupils spend time improving a folder of work that is used as part of assessment for their final KS3 level
+Most of the topics on the scheme are based on GCSE and pupils spend time improving key skills along with specific tests as part of assessment for their final KS3 level.

 During the course pupils will also build up their Numeracy skills and at the end of each year they sit the National Numeracy Tests which gives valuable information about their progress.

-The exam board that pupils follow is WJEC .
+The exam board that pupils follow is WJEC.
 WJEC provide a syllabus that is stimulating and motivating.
 The course is split equally into two parts which are Numeracy and Mathematics and pupils will sit both exams at the end of Year 11.

 Each of the two courses are split into two exams that consist of a calculator and non-calculator paper.
-Each paper is 1 hour and 45 minutes long allocated time allowing time for corrections and editing.
+Each paper is 1 hour and 45 minutes and there is now coursework.

 There are three tiers of entry; higher, intermediate and Foundation.
 As a general rule the majority of pupils are expected to take Higher level or intermediate.